How to Prevent Hypothermia

 What should you do if you suspect someone is suffering with Hypothermia?

 The first thing you should do if you recognize the signs of hypothermia is call an ambulance, as the person will need emergency treatment.

 However, while you wait for professional help, you can apply some first aid by making sure the person is indoors and warm the person up, making sure he or she is wearing no wet clothes (take them off if the person is wearing them).

 Wrap the person in blankets, dry towels or a coat, making sure their head and chest is totally covered.

 Take some hot beverages like tea, coffee, soup, but not alcohol.
 You can warm up the sensitive body parts with heating pads or hot water bottles.

 If the person has extremely low pulse or is unconscious, try to give him or her CPR and call for emergency medical help.

-If you'd like to read similar articles to How to Prevent Hypothermia, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to How to Prevent Hypothermia, we recommend you visit our Diseases & secondary effects category.

 - If you are in conditions where you can be at risk of hypothermia, do not drink alcohol under any circumstances to stay warm!